 In the Google Inside Search blog, Google’s Amit Singhal published a post titled Search quality highlights: 40 changes for February that told us about many changes to how Google ranks pages, including the following:

 Link evaluation.
 We often use characteristics of links to help us figure out the topic of a linked page.
 We have changed how we evaluate links; in particular, we are turning off a method of link analysis that we used for several years.
-We often rearchitect or turn off parts of our scoring in order to keep our system maintainable, clean and understandable.
+We often rearchitect or turn off parts of our scoring to keep our system maintainable, clean and understandable.

 A lot of people were guessing which method of link analysis might have been changed, from PageRank being turned off, to anchor text being devalued, to Google ignoring rel=”nofollow” attributes in links, to others.
-I was asked my opinion by a few people and mentioned that there were a number of potential link analysis approaches that Google might have stopped using.
+I was asked my opinion by a few people and mentioned that there were several potential link analysis approaches that Google might have stopped using.

 I’ve made a list of a dozen possibilities and granted Google patents that describe them, but Google uses link analysis in a lot of ways, and what Google turned off might involve something else entirely, and/or something that might not even be described in a patent.